-Example: A Texas entity filed a 2021 annual franchise tax report using a 12-31-2020 accounting year end date.
-The entity wants to end its existence on 08-03-2021.
-To obtain a certificate of account status for termination, the entity must file a final report and pay tax for the accounting period from 01-01-2021 through 08-03-2021.
-If the entity is not terminated until 08-16-2021, the entity must file an amended final report.
-The amended final report is due the 60th day after 08-16-2021, the date the entity terminated.
+Example: A Texas entity filed a 2024 annual franchise tax report using a 12-31-2023 accounting year end date.
+The entity wants to end its existence on 08-03-2024.
+The entity's annualized total revenue is above the no tax due threshold.
+To obtain a certificate of account status for termination, the entity must file a final report and pay tax for the accounting period from 01-01-2024 through 08-03-2024.
+If the entity is not terminated until 08-16-2024, the entity must file an amended final report.
+The amended final report is due the 60th day after 08-16-2024, the date the entity terminated.

-Taxable entities must satisfy all tax requirements or state in the appropriate articles which entity will be responsible for satisfying all franchise tax requirements before they may terminate legal existence in Texas.
-All documents required by the Texas Secretary of State (SOS) to terminate legal existence in Texas must be received in that office before 5:00 p.m. on Dec.
+Taxable entities must satisfy all tax requirements or state in the appropriate articles which entity is responsible for satisfying all franchise tax requirements before they may terminate legal existence in Texas.
+You may obtain a certificate of account status for termination, cancellation, withdrawal or merger from the Comptroller using Webfile or submit the Request for Certificate of Account Status (Form 05-359).
+All documents required by the Texas Secretary of State (SOS) to terminate legal existence in Texas must be received in that office before 5:00p.m. on Dec.
 31 to avoid liability for the next annual franchise tax report.
 If Dec.
 31 falls on a weekend, the documents must be received by 5:00 p.m. on the last working day of the year.
-Postmark dates will not be accepted.
+Postmark dates are not accepted.
 You may refer to www.comptroller.texas.gov/taxes/franchise/reinstate-terminate.php for more information on filing requirements.
 This section does not apply to financial institutions.